fractal-analytics-platform/fractal-server/docs/configuration.md

 POSTGRES_DB=fractal_test
 JWT_SECRET_KEY=jwt_secret_key
 ```
-All the other configurations will take the default value.
+These are the only variables that must be mandatorily set by the user.
+All others, if not specified, will assume their default value.

 ---